 Direction of Lyrics

 Before selecting songs, look at where you begin and where you want to go.
-Are people entering the time of praise and worship just walking in from the business of their everyday lives?
+Are people entering the time of praise and worship just walking in from their everyday lives?
 Or is the time of praise and worship following an inspirational message?
 Are you ending with sending people out encouraged or are you ending with quiet prayer or adoration?
 These answers should dictate not only the energy and tempo of the music, but the lyrics as well.

 Songs of Invitation